MrAndrew/BossMachine/README.md

   - date: JS `Date` object
   - day: string
   - note: string

-Take note that many values that could be numbers are in fact strings.
-Since we are writing an API, we can't trust that data is always provided by a client.
-You may need to transform between String and Number JavaScript types in order to provide full functionality in your API.

-### Custom Middleware

-- You will create a custom middleware function `checkMillionDollarIdea` that will come in handy in some /apis/ideas routes.
-Write this function in the **server/checkMillionDollarIdea.js** file.
-This function will make sure that any new or updated ideas are still worth at least one million dollars!
-The total value of an idea is the product of its `numWeeks` and `weeklyRevenue` properties.

-### Bonus

-As a bonus, you may implement routes to allow bosses to add and remove work from their minions' backlogs.
+  Within the Minion router is the schema to implement routes to allow bosses to add and remove work from their minions' backlogs within the API

-Schema:
  - Work:
    - id: string
    - title: string
    - description: string
    - hours: number
    - minionId: string

-Routes required:
+Routes:

 - GET /api/minions/:minionId/work to get an array of all work for the specified minon.
 - POST /api/minions/:minionId/work to create a new work object and save it to the database.
 - PUT /api/minions/:minionId/work/:workId to update a single work by id.
 - DELETE /api/minions/:minionId/work/:workId to delete a single work by id.

-To work on the bonus with tests, you will need to remove their pending status.
-Open the **test/test.js** and edit that begins the /api/minions/:minionId/work routes tests.
-It should start with `xdescribe(`.
-If you delete the `x` (so that the line simply starts with `describe(` and save the test file before re-running, your bonus tests will now be active.

-In order to fully implement these routes, the database helper functions may not provide all the functionality that you need, and you may need to use router parameters or other methods to attach the `minionId` properties correctly and handle the edge cases property.
-Good luck!
+### Custom Middleware

+- There is a custom middleware function `checkMillionDollarIdea` that will come in handy in some /apis/ideas routes.
+This function is written in the **server/checkMillionDollarIdea.js** file.
+This function will make sure that any new or updated ideas are still worth at least one million dollars!
+The total value of an idea is the product of its `numWeeks` and `weeklyRevenue` properties.

 ## Testing

 A testing suite has been provided to check all routes, functionality, and edge cases.

 To run these tests, first open the root project directory in your terminal.
 Then run `npm install` to install all necessary testing dependencies and run `npm run test`.
-You will see a list of tests that ran with information about whether or not each test passed.
+You will see a list of tests that ran with information about whether or not each test passed for each specific route.